SlytherinGe/RSTeller/README.md

 |   |   ├── train-000261.tar
 ```

-The `Patches0000.tar` file contains the image patches, metadata and their captions.
-Each image patch is named as `607.jpg`, where `607` is the unique identifier of the image patch.
-The corresponding metadata and captions are stored in `607.json`.
+The `train-000000.tar` file contains image patches, metadata, and their captions.
+Each image patch is named using a unique identifier, such as `726.jpg`, where `726` serves as the identifier.
+This identifier can be used to query its [metadata](https://huggingface.co/datasets/SlytherinGe/RSTeller_metadata).
+A brief version of the metadata and captions is stored in `726.json`.

 A sample json file is shown below: